 Inflammatory heart disease is increasingly recognised as one of the major causes of heart failure worldwide.
-Chronic rheumatological conditions (lupus, rheumatoid arthritis, sarcoidosis), previous cancer treatment and viral infections (influenza, COVID-19, etc.) of the heart are all recognised triggers of a persistent 'low-flame' inflammation of the heart muscle (myocarditis).
-Unlike the myocardial infarction, which is manifest through an excruciating chest pain, myocarditis is a silent (subclinical) disease process, which gives away little by a way of symptoms.
-After many months and years of accumulating inflammatory injury, patients may eventually show overt symptoms, such as shortness of breath or even heart failure.
+Viral infections (influenza, cardiotropic viruses, HIV, COVID-19), chronic rheumatological conditions (lupus, rheumatoid arthritis, sarcoidosis), previous cancer treatment are all recognised triggers of a persistent 'low-flame' inflammation of the heart muscle (myocarditis) and small vessels (vasculitis, microvascular disease).
+This is often accompanied by pericarditis, which is inflammation of the heart's lining.
+Unlike myocardial infarction, which manifests itself through an excruciating chest pain, myocarditis is a silent (subclinical) disease process, which gives away very little symptoms.
+These are subtle and nonspecific: effort intolerance, atypical chest pains, more pronounced after a busy day or after exercise, struggling to regain fitness, resting tachycardia and/or excessive tachycardic response to exercise.
+After months of accumulating inflammatory injury, patients may eventually show overt cardiac symptoms, such as shortness of breath on minimal exertion or even signs of heart failure.

 Early recognition is important because there is a good chance that early cardioprotective treatment could reduce the relentless course of inflammatory damage or even halt it.